aiplanethub/genai-stack/README.md

 ## How to run LLM Stack with a Vector Store?

-In this release, we support for [Weaviate](https://weaviate.io/developers/weaviate) vector store only.
+In this release, we support [Weaviate](https://weaviate.io/developers/weaviate) vector store only.
+More vector store support will be added in upcoming releases.

-Here, we will create a **ChatWithPdf** python application.
+Here, we will create a **ChatWithPdf** python application as a example.

 ### Pre-Requisites